gmazzap/Occipital/README.md

 Reason why it is an array is that `wp_localize_script` (just like `setLocalizeData` in Occipital) can be called more than once on scripts handle, in that case the array will contain more objects.

-I can assure that doing same thing with core functions is **not** so easy: did you know that WP stores the localization data for scripts in **string** form (a new-line separated string, in case there were more than one `wp_localize_script` scripts)?
+I can assure you that doing same thing with core functions is **not** so easy: as example, did you know that WP stores the localization data for scripts in **string** form (a new-line separated string, in case there were more than one `wp_localize_script` scripts)?

 In current Occipital version **only getters can be used** (any setter will change properties on the created object but will not affect behavior of the asset enqueued).